-[FV] MATTHEW 5:25-26 Agree with (Be well-intentioned toward) your adversary (antidikos) quickly, while you are in the way with him; lest your adversary deliver you to the judge, and the judge deliver you to the officer, and you be cast into prison.
-26 Truly I say to you, there is no way that you shall come out of there until you have paid the [very] last coin.

-NOTE: Adversary is from the Greek word antidikos which is a compound of two words meaning against and justice.
-Agree is used only here in the Bible but the KJV translation is misleading because this about dealing with someone who is anti-justice.
-God's Law requires that we treat even our enemies with respect because vengeance belongs to God.
+"Agree with [be well-intentioned toward] your adversary quickly, while you are in the way with him; lest your adversary deliver you to the judge, and the judge deliver you to the officer, and you be cast into prison.
+Truly I say to you, there is no way that you shall come out of there until you have paid the very last coin" (Matt.
+5:25-26).
+Adversary is from the Greek antidikos, which is a compound of two words, meaning against and justice.
+Agree is used only here in the Bible, but the KJV is misleading because this verse is dealing with someone who is anti-justice.
+God's law requires that we treat even our enemies with respect, because vengeance belongs to God.

-Chapters 5, 6, and 7 of the book of Matthew is commonly called the Sermon on the Mount.
-A sermon is nothing more than religious instruction but what Jesus said astounded the multitude of people gathered to hear Him.
-Unlike the Sadducees and Pharisees who taught their own way of HOW to keep the Law, Jesus spoke about things pertaining to a kingdom, judgment, mercy, faith, eternal life, and reward.
-In short, Jesus taught them the PURPOSE of the Law (Hebrews 10:1) and these three chapters capture the fundamentals of God's Kingdom and Law.
+Chapters 5, 6, and 7 of the book of Matthew are commonly called the "Sermon on the Mount."
+A sermon is nothing more than religious instruction, but what Jesus said astounded the people gathered to hear Him.
+Unlike the Sadducees and Pharisees who taught their own way of keeping the Law, Jesus spoke about things pertaining to a kingdom, judgment, mercy, faith, eternal life, and reward.
+In short, Jesus taught them the purpose of the Law (Heb.
+10:1) and these three chapters capture the fundamentals of God's law.

 Matthew 5:25-26 is a parable of a judge and judgment.
-Although this is a warning against being delivered to a judge by an adversary, it also describes the PROCESS of judgment.
+Although this is a warning against being delivered to a judge by an adversary, it also describes the process of judgment.
 The process of judgment involves a person being brought before a judge who, upon rendering a sentence, delivers the person to someone charged with carrying out the punishment.
-What is not described is the process of judgING.
+What is not described is the process of judging.

-Most are familiar with modern day courtroom procedures but they are not representative of the process of God's judgment.
-For the biblical student, the Tabernacle of Witness (Acts 7:44) was the shadow of the heavenly things (Hebrews 8-9).
-For example, inside the inner sanctum was the mercy seat which was above the ark of the testimony.
-From this we can easily understand that judgment will be merciful but administered in accordance with the Law.
+Most are familiar with modern-day courtroom procedures, but they are not representative of the process of God's judgment.
+For the biblical student, the Tabernacle of Witness (Acts 7:44) was the shadow of heavenly things (Heb.
+8-9).
+For example, inside the inner sanctum was the mercy seat, which was above the ark of the testimony.
+From this we can easily understand that judgment will be merciful, but administered in accordance with the Law.

-However, we also see a critical component of God's judgment reflected in the name of both the tabernacle and the ark, that of witness.
+However, we also see a critical component of God's judgment reflected in the name of both the tabernacle and the ark-that of witness.
 Witnesses are a foundation of God's Law.
-Notice their role in a murder trial:

-[FV] DEUTERONOMY 17:6 At the mouth of two witnesses or three witnesses shall he that is worthy of death be put to death.
-At the mouth of one witness he shall not be put to death.
+Notice their role in a murder trial: "At the mouth of two witnesses or three witnesses shall he that is worthy of death be put to death.
+At the mouth of one witness he shall not be put to death" (Deut.
+17:6).

 This law applies also to the times of God's judgment.
-In fact, there will be a number of legal witnesses in God's court including the gospel (Matthew 24:14), the Holy Spirit (Romans 8:16), and Jesus Christ (Revelation 1:5).
-However, unlike the courts in this country every witness in ancient Israel had an important responsibility placed upon them - they were required help carry out the punishment:

-[FV] DEUTERONOMY 17:7 The hands of the witnesses shall be [the] first on him to put him to death, and afterwards the hands of all the people.
-So you shall put the evil away from among you.

-It is for this reason that Jesus Christ is a witness (Revelation 1:5) because He will execute judgment upon all (John 5:27; Romans 13:4; Jude 1:15) and then carry it out.
+In fact, there will be a number of legal witnesses in God's court including the gospel (Matt.
+24:14), the Holy Spirit (Rom.
+8:16), and Jesus Christ (Rev. 1:5).
+However, unlike the courts in this country, every witness in ancient Israel had an important responsibility placed upon them: hey were required help carry out the punishment itself.
+"The hands of the witnesses shall be the first on him to put him to death, and afterwards the hands of all the people.
+So you shall put the evil away from among you" (Deut.
+17:7).
+It is for this reason that Jesus is a witness (Rev. 1:5), because He will execute judgment upon all (John 5:27; Rom.
+13:4; Jude 1:15) and then carry it out.